N7ghtm4r3/Biometrik/README.md

     └── PolkitEngine.c
 ```

-After applied the modifications you needed, you can compile it with the below command:
+After applied the modification you needed, you can compile it with the below command:

 ```bash
 gcc -fPIC -shared -o LinuxPolkitEngine.so  PolkitEngine.c $(pkg-config --cflags --libs polkit-gobject-1 gio-2.0 glib-2.0)